asarma7/pdf-file-finder/README.md

 5) To append another ZIP to the same collection, check "Append to existing" and choose the collection.
 6) Wait for the status to show "Ready", then search or ask.

-## Downloading DOJ documents
-1) Open the DOJ Office of Public Affairs press releases page:
+## Working with the Recently Released Epstein Files

+1) Download the recently released Jeffrey Epstein court documents (PDFs).
+These files are often available as a ZIP archive on reputable news or court websites, or may be provided by specific information repositories.

+2) Unzip the PDF files into a folder on your computer, for example: `~/Documents/epstein_pdfs`.

+3) Use the path to this folder as the `--root` argument when creating a collection.
+For example:
 ```
 https://www.justice.gov/opa/press-releases
 ```

-2) Open a press release related to your topic.
-3) Download any attached PDFs (often listed as "Attachments" or "Documents").
-4) Put the PDFs into a local folder (for example, `~/Documents/doj_pdfs`).
-5) Use that folder path as the `--root` when creating a collection.
+4) Continue with the indexing and search steps as described above to interactively search, review, and analyze the Epstein documents.

 ## Capabilities
 - Multi-collection support (each corpus is isolated).